univention/univention-corporate-server/doc/manual/ip-config/dns.rst

      - Description

    * - Contact person
-     - The e-mail address of the person responsible for administrating the zone.
+     - The email address of the person responsible for administrating the zone.

    * - Serial number
      - Other DNS servers use the serial number to recognize whether zone data